What’s in the bill to reopen the federal government? | News Channel 3-12

 The Supplemental Nutrition Assistance Program, or SNAP, was thrust into the spotlight during the shutdown after the USDA said it would not dip into a contingency fund to provide at least partial benefits for November.
 Legal battles ensued, resulting in some of the nation’s nearly 42 million food stamp beneficiaries receiving their full allocations over the past week, others receiving partial benefits and still others waiting for any assistance.

-The deal would also replenish SNAP’s contingency fund and child nutrition programs, including free and reduced-price school meals.
+The deal would also replenish SNAP’s contingency fund and fully funds child nutrition programs, including free and reduced-price school meals.

 Plus, it provides $8.2 billion for the WIC food assistance program, which serves roughly 7 million pregnant women, new moms and young kids.
 That’s a $603 million increase over the past fiscal year.
 WIC’s contingency fund would also be replenished.